devboell/react-fretboard/README.md

   ]))*

 Lets you select frets based on their location on the fretboard.
 The top (1st) string is `str: 0`, and bottom string is `str: tuning.length - 1`.
-This prop behaves almost identcally to selectedNotes, except that instead of the note string, you'd use a loc object.
+This prop behaves almost identically to selectedNotes, except that instead of the note string, you'd use a loc object.

   **theme**